raul-singh/memory-gelato/README.md

 )
 ```

-After this, if you want to get an estimation of the peak memory footprint, you can just run the method `simple_peak_estimation` passing the `MemoryArgs` you just defined.
+After this, to get an estimation of the peak memory footprint, run the method `simple_peak_estimation` passing the `MemoryArgs` defined before.

 ```python
 memory_estimation = simple_peak_estimation(memory_args)